My Next Chapter After Facebook

 But I’ve always wondered what the other decision would have been like.
 To join Google.
 Now I’m about to find out.
 I’m joining Google to lead a team of product managers in Ads Measurement, an area I’ve been working in for almost a decade.
 The greater team works on products like Google Analytics, which I’ve been a consistent user of since 2006.
 I have no doubt that Google will continue shaping the future of this industry and I’m excited to be a part of it.

-Leaving Facebook was one of the hardest decisions I’ve made
+Leaving Facebook after 7 years was one of the hardest decisions I’ve made

 But earlier this summer, I realized I need a change to help me continue growing.
 To get out of my comfort zone.
 I had been performing the same function in the same domain at the same company for many years.
 I was also the most tenured Ads Product Marketer at Facebook.